deadskull256/my-student-management-system/README.md

 Hi!
 This is my first project in c++.
 Pending on your choice of VS or VSC.
-Best thing to do is just copy the code into your editor and run it.
-Gonna learn how to make an executable later.
+Executable is included.

 If you want to run the program.
 You have to run it in Administrator.
 As this allows the <filesystem> to work.
 If on VSC.